Ace Combat 7: Skies Unknown

 is a 2019 combat flight simulation game released by Bandai Namco Entertainment.
 The first new entry in the Ace Combat series since 2014's Ace Combat Infinity, the game was released for PlayStation 4 and Xbox One in January 2019, and for Windows in February 2019.
 A Nintendo Switch port was released in July 2024.

 Ace Combat 7's plot marks the series' return to its traditional setting of Strangereal, and follows the exploits of "Trigger", a fighter pilot who is assigned to a penal squadron following an accusation of murder, in the midst of a war between the countries of Osea and Erusea.
 The game features support for virtual reality, offering a set of missions developed for the PlayStation VR headset, as well as several downloadable content packs offering new missions and content.
-It is the first game in the Ace Combat franchise to be built on Unreal Engine 4.
+It is the first game in the Ace Combat franchise to be built on Unreal Engine 4, and the first mainline title in the series to release on a Nintendo home console.
+(Note: The Nintendo 3DS title Ace Combat: Assault Horizon Legacy (2014) was a remake of Ace Combat 2 (1997).)

-Ace Combat 7 received generally positive reviews from critics and became the highest-selling entry in the series, with over six million units sold across all platforms by January 2025.
+Ace Combat 7 received generally positive reviews from critics and became the highest-selling entry in the series, with over seven million units sold across all platforms by January 2026.
+A sequel, Ace Combat 8: Wings of Theve, will be released on October 2, 2026.